 On the other hand, a level-funded plan may be more suitable for you if:

 - You’re a startup, small, or even midsize business.
-A fully-funded insurance model could be a better fit for larger firms.

 - You want more flexibility, greater control over your plan, and more predictability from year to year.